kubevault/website/content/articles/manage-redis-credentials-using-kubevault-operator/index.md

 You can also check from Vault that the role is created.
 To resolve the naming conflict, name of the role in Vault will follow this format: `k8s.{clusterName}.{metadata.namespace}.{metadata.name}`.

 > Don't have Vault CLI?
-Download and configure it as described [here](/docs/v2025.5.30/guides/vault-server/vault-server#enable-vault-cli)
+[Download and configure](https://kubevault.com/docs/v2025.5.30/guides/vault-server/vault-server/#enable-vault-cli) it as described.

 ```bash
 $ vault secrets list